Frank Russell, 2nd Earl Russell: Education

 Frank was sent to Cheam as a boarder in 1876.
 He was happier at school than he had been at Pembroke Lodge.
 In his memoirs he remembered his indignation at being addressed by his father's courtesy title, Viscount Amberley, which was now his as heir apparent to the earldom.
 He was still at Cheam when in 1878, his grandfather died, making Frank the 2nd Earl Russell.

 Frank then attended Winchester College, from 1879 to 1883.
 Winchester became his spiritual home, and he expressed his reverence for the school in his autobiography.
 George Santayana, who would be a long-time friend of Frank Russell, described Winchester as "the only place he loved and the only place he was loved".
 Frank briefly became pious while at Winchester, going so far as to be confirmed by the Bishop of Winchester in November 1880.
 The orphaned earl was taken under the wing of his housemaster, the Revd George Richardson, and his wife Sarah.
 It was Sarah Richardson that Santayana was thinking of in making his statement; she later defended Frank Russell as his marital problems filled the daily papers, and he was devastated by her death in 1909.
 At Winchester, Frank spent four of his happiest years and acquired many of the friends he would have in adult life.
-From about the time Frank began at Winchester, Frank and Bertrand began to spend time with their maternal grandmother, Henrietta Stanley, Baroness Stanley of Alderley, whom they came to like greatly as far less priggish than Lady John.
+From about the time Frank began at Winchester, Frank and Bertrand began to spend time with their maternal grandmother, Lady Stanley, whom they came to like greatly as far less priggish than Lady Russell.
 Frank came to find Lady Stanley's London residence at 40 Dover Street a refuge from Pembroke House.

 It was at Winchester that he befriended the future poet and critic Lionel Johnson, whom he would describe as "the greatest influence of my life at Winchester".
 They were friends in Russell's final term at Winchester, and Johnson visited Pembroke House, but the friendship did not truly blossom until Russell went up to Balliol College, Oxford, in 1883.
 The pair wrote long, earnest letters to each other in which they explored spiritual matters and questions of sin and morality.
 In 1919 Russell anonymously published Johnson's side of the correspondence as Some Winchester Letters of Lionel Johnson.